2-alchemists/krossboard-docs/content/docs/overview-concepts-features.md

 ## Easy to Getting Started
-According to your cloud provide, consider one of these guides:
+According to your cloud provider, consider one of these guides:

 * [Installation for Amazon AKS]({{< relref "/docs/amazon-eks-installation" >}})
 * [Installation for Azure EKS]({{< relref "/docs/azure-aks-installation" >}})